Why You Should Upgrade Your Golf Cart to Lithium Battery

 Depth of Discharge Relative Cycle Life Trend

-50% DoD Longest cycle life
+50% DoD Longest expected cycle life

-80% DoD Standard industry rating (≈4,000 cycles for quality lithium)
+80% DoD Standard industry reference (≈4,000 cycles for quality lithium)

-100% DoD Shorter lifespan
+100% DoD Shorter overall lifespan

-A quick estimate for charging time is:
+A simple way to estimate charging time is:

 Charge time ≈ (Battery Ah ÷ Charger Amps)